 Be careful about letting shame sneak in

-Before I go into how to fix this time issue, I want to talk about feeling shame around this vs seeing it and committing to improve your situation.
+Before I go into how to fix this time issue, I want to talk about feeling shame around this vs seeing it and committing to improving your situation.

 It’s really easy to start shaming yourself when you realize that you haven’t been using your time wisely.
 Maybe there’s a part of you that always knew you weren’t working quite as efficiently as you could and maybe there’s a big part of you that really thought you were doing a good job.